franckverrot/stage1/help/_posts/2000-12-31-what-can-stage1-do-for-me-and-how.md

 You start by importing a project from Github.
 The import process does a variety of things, 3 of which are especially worthy of your attention right now:

-1. The importer inspects the project and checks that it is of a supported type (currently, only Symfony 2 is supported)
+1. The importer inspects the project and checks that it is of a supported type (currently, only Symfony2 is supported)
 2. If the project is private, it adds a deploy key in order to be able to clone it during builds
 3. In all case, it installs a webhook to notify Stage1 of new commits, that will trigger new builds